 Comprehensive.
 With 30 self-taught modules and automatically marked quizzes, covering the full spectrum of personal finance; from earning, saving and interest to borrowing, investing and business.

 Gamified and highly interactive.
-Children earn money by answering questions correctly then have to choose between spending, saving, donating and investing – thus simulating real life decision making within the safety of their classroom/ home .
+Children earn virtual money by answering questions correctly then they have to choose between spending, saving, donating and investing.
+This this provides real life decision making and experiential learning.

 Inclusive.
 There are an extra 13 modules designed specifically for students to do at home with their parents.
 This is important so they can put their learning into their family's context.

-MoneyTime was created in New Zealand where more than 550 schools and 35,000 students have used the program since July 2018.
+MoneyTime was created in New Zealand where more than 700 schools and 50,000 students have used the program.

-The program is built for scale.
-We have licensees in South Africa, Indonesia and Canada with plans to introduce the program into 15 more countries in the next 5 years and 50 countries within the next ten years.
+The program is built for scale with the ability to accommodate millions of users.
+We have a licensee in South Africa, and are promoting it directly into the USA, Australia and New Zealand with plans to introduce the program into 15 more countries in the next 5 years and 50 countries within the next ten years through partners and resellers.
 The program content is carefully localized for each country.

-We welcome enquiries from Departments of Education, schools, teachers, parents, homeschoolers, homeschool associations, bloggers, educational resellers and complimentary resources.
-Email firstname.lastname@example.org
+We welcome enquiries from Departments of Education, teachers, parents, homeschoolers, homeschool associations, bloggers, educational resellers and complimentary resources.